Seeing the planet Saturn through a telescope is one of the biggest pleasures available to backyard astronomers.

 Step 1 – Is Saturn in the Night Sky Tonight?

-Once you know Saturn is visible, we need to find it.
+Once you know that Saturn is visible and where to look, we need to find it.

 Step 2 – Finding Saturn Without a Telescope

-Remember, the horizon is 0° and directly overhead is 90° and midway between the two is 45°.
-If you’re not sure on angles, use these hand shapes to make it easier.
+Remember, the horizon is 0°, the zenith (directly overhead) is at 90°, and midway between the two is 45°.
+If you’re not sure about angles, these hand shapes make it easier.

 If you look in roughly the right place, Saturn will always be one of the brighter ‘stars’ you can see.
-It shines with a pale yellow color, and pointing even a small telescope at it will confirm – without a doubt – that you’ve found the right object.
+It shines with a pale yellow color, and pointing even a small telescope at it will confirm – without a doubt – that you’ve found the right object, as we shall see below.

 Step 3 – Finding Saturn with a Small Telescope